Dr. Isabel L. Colman

 As a contributing author

-Discovery of post-mass-transfer helium-burning red giants using asteroseismology, Yaguang Li et al., April 2022
+Discovery of post-mass-transfer helium-burning red giants using asteroseismology, Yaguang Li et al., Nature Astronomy, April 2022

-Very regular high-frequency pulsation modes in young intermediate-mass stars, Tim Bedding et al., May 2020
+Very regular high-frequency pulsation modes in young intermediate-mass stars, Tim Bedding et al., Nature, May 2020

-Échelle diagrams and period spacings of g modes in γ Doradus stars from four years of Kepler observations, Tim Bedding et al., September 2015
+Échelle diagrams and period spacings of g modes in γ Doradus stars from four years of Kepler observations, Tim Bedding et al., conference paper, September 2015

 +